Regulated Covid-19 Testing

 - Our team are not obligated to sign-off on a test if we do not believe you meet the criteria above.

-- The PCR tests whether you have Covid-19 or not, at the time of taking the test.
+- A PCR tests whether you have Covid-19 or not, at the time of taking the test.

-- This is a swab test, not a blood test.
+- The PCR test is a swab test, not a blood test.

 - Results will be returned within 2-3 working days after the lab has received your sample.

-- Your test will be sent by Royal Mail and will take between 1 and 2 days to arrive.
+- The test will be sent by Special Royal Mail Delivery and can take between 1 and 2 days to arrive.
 This may take longer during busy periods.

 - Tests ordered at the weekend will not be dispatched until the next working day (i.e. Monday).